pipfrosch/pipfrosch-jquery/readme.txt

 The updated jQuery will not replace the core jQuery for administration pages.
 This is to avoid potential breakage of administrative pages.

-=== Compatibility Options ===
+= Migrate Option =
 You may disable compatibility with scripts that require older versions of jQuery.
 This is not recommended.
 Plugins and themes and quite possibly WP Core scripts that use jQuery may require features that are no longer supported in the current version of jQuery.
-However you can disable compatibility completely if you desire.
+However you can disable compatibility completely if you desire by disabling the jQuery Migrate plugin.

-You may specify compatibility with jQuery 1.9 through 3.0.
-This is the default and provides compatibility with the version of jQuery that currently (WP 5.4.1) ships in WordPress, which is version jQuery 1.12.4.
+The jQuery Migrate plugin provides compatibility with jQuery 1.9 through 3.0.
+It is enabled by default and provides compatibility with the version of jQuery that currently (WP 5.4.1) ships in WordPress, which is version jQuery 1.12.4.

 If some jQuery scripts break even with the default compatibility mode, they are likely written for jQuery prior to 1.9.
 The only option is to not use this